 Plastic materials

-They are polymers made from natural gas or refined petroleum.
+They are polymers made from natural gas or refined oil.

 Polymers

-Monomers are small molecules that are linked to other monomers in long chains formed by the union of up to thousands of elements.
-These chains can be linear, have branches or in the form of a network.
+The monomers are small molecules that join together in long chains formed by the union of up to thousands of elements.
+These long chains can be linear, have branches or in the form of a network.

 Mechanical properties of plastics